Timothy C. Hain, MD • Page last modified: July 30, 2022 • Return to testing index

 Coding for displaying the output.

 The threshold for each frequency, for each ear is plotted on a graph (see above).
-The right ear is usually plotted in RED, and as an 'x', and the left in Blue as a circle.
-There are special symbols for the conditions underwhich the hearing test is done (see below).
+The right ear is usually plotted in RED, and as an 'o', and the left in Blue as a 'x'.
+There are special symbols for the conditions under which the hearing test is done (see below).

 |Key used to interpret audiogram|